Durbagio/CPAC-2022-Project/README.md

 -------------------------------------

 ### Example of usage (manually create two groups of execution):
-- open Processing and run the code
+- open the Processing script and run it
 - right click
 - position some fixed boids with f (e.g. on the left of the screen)
 - start clock with c